 When you have collected lots of albums and playlists in your YouTube Music and want to transfer them onto the Apple Music library, you may find that YouTube Music doesn’t provide a built-in download feature on PC and Mac.
 Thankfully, downloading YouTube Music to MP3 files has become easier recently with the release of NoteBurner YouTube Music Converter.
 It is capable of downloading songs, playlists, and albums from YouTube Music (YouTube Music Free and Premium) with the best audio quality.
 NoteBurner program makes it possible for users to move YouTube Music content to Apple Music, other platforms, and music players.

-Note: The free trial version of NoteBurner YouTube Music Converter allows you to convert the first 1 minute of each song and convert 3 songs at a time.
+Note: The free trial version of NoteBurner YouTube Music Converter allows you to convert the first 1 minute of each song.
 You can buy the full version to unlock this limitation and enable all its features.